 The Foreign Language Substitution package (FLSP) is for degree-seeking candidates in the College of Letters & Science (L&S) only who are seeking to fulfill the L&S foreign language requirement and also have a documented disability in foreign language acquisition.
-More specific information about the Foreign Language Substitution Package for L&S undergraduate students can be found in the Undergraduate Catalog.
+More specific information about the Foreign Language Substitution Package for L&S undergraduate students can be found in the Guide under Foreign Language.

 Incomplete applications will not be reviewed so make sure you submit all of the required documentation for consideration.